Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Consistency of the SML strategy

 where

-\end{lemma} \begin{proof} See Appendix \ref{appendix: Lemma}. \end{proof} The quantity $\alpha$ is called the \emph{network imbalance penalty}, which quantifies how unequal the numbers of training samples are across different agents.
-Lemma \ref{lemma: P_c} is an extension of the SML consistency result obtained exclusively for the logistic loss $\phi_{\sf log}$ in \cite{bordignon2021learning}, where the expression of $\mathdutchcal{E}(\mathsf{R}^o,0)$ was computed explicitly.
-Deriving the closed form of $\mathdutchcal{E}(\mathsf{R}^o,0)$ for a general loss function $\phi$ that satisfies Assumption \ref{assump: risk function} is not a trivial task, since it requires us to solve the generic equation \eqref{eq: d_delta^star} provided in Appendix \ref{appendix: Lemma}.
+and $\beta$ is the bound on the function $f_k$ specified in Assumption \ref{assump: bound}. \end{theorem} \begin{proof} See \ref{appendix: Lemma}. \end{proof} The quantity $\alpha$ is called the \emph{network imbalance penalty}, which quantifies how unequal the numbers of training samples are across different agents.
+Theorem \ref{theorem: 1} is an extension of the SML consistency result obtained exclusively for the logistic loss $\Phi(x)=\log(1+e^{-x})$ in \cite{bordignon2023learning}, where the expression for $\mathdutchcal{E}_\Phi(\mathsf{R}^o,0)$ was computed explicitly.
+Deriving the closed form of $\mathdutchcal{E}_{\Phi}(\mathsf{R}^o,0)$ for a general loss function $\Phi$ from Assumption \ref{assump: risk function} is not a trivial task, since it requires us to solve the generic equation \eqref{eq: d_delta^star} in \ref{appendix: Lemma}.